038 – Understanding leisure’s impacts on sources of life worth living

 Two distinct modes of interaction

-In their study, Shinichi shares that they found two distinct modes of interaction through which students connected with their close others: sharing and support.
+There are two distinct modes of interaction through which students connected with their close others: sharing and support.

 • Sharing is about people who share the same experiences, typically, positive experiences.
 Shinichi believes that sharing is an important aspect of ikigai; it can be activities such as going to a good restaurant together and having good food together – any activity that nurtures people’s relationships with their close others.